Why Clear Braces May Not Be the Clear Choice

-- Clear braces are clear the day you get them, but it is very difficult to keep them “clear”.
+- Clear braces are clear the day you get them, but it is very difficult to keep them “clear.”
 Once the clear brackets are glued to your teeth and the wire is attached to the brackets, you are on your way home.
 Here’s where you need to be careful.
 As a ceramic material, compared to metal, clear braces have microscopic pores in them.
 This means that they are able to pick up colors from the foods we eat.
-Any food from ketchup and mustard, to purple cabbage, to wine or coffee or black tea, as well as other super foods like turmeric can impart a small amount of color to the clear brackets.
-Over time, these clear brackets become less and less clear and for many start to turn a shade of yellow or brown.
+Any food from ketchup and mustard to purple cabbage, to wine or coffee or black tea, as well as other superfoods like turmeric, can impart a small amount of color to the clear brackets.
+Over time, these clear brackets become less and less clear and may start to turn a shade of yellow or brown.
 Once the braces have changed color, it is very difficult to get them back to their original color.
 There are ways to prevent this: vigilant brushing after every meal with whitening toothpaste.
 There are many who go their entire orthodontic treatment in clear braces without any issue, but it takes a great deal of extra attention to brushing.

 Clear braces are a wonderful option for many patients.
 And many patients love their choice to straighten their teeth with clear brackets.
 Clear brackets, however, are not perfect and will have their own management issues.
 The decision is up to you, but these bits of information should make you more aware of the risks of starting orthodontic treatment with traditional clear braces.